 - Topics with final and appendable structs will no longer match. - If DISALLOW_TYPE_COERCION QoS is being used, then all topics where the order differ will not longer match.
-Note that this is true for any time the type hash changes. - Pass the opendds_idl --old-typeobject-member-order to use the non-standard order. - The size of XCDR2 member parameters in mutable structs and unions is now correctly interpreted when the "length code" is 5, 6, or 7.
+Note that this is true for any time the type hash changes. - Pass the opendds_idl --old-typeobject-member-order to use the non-standard order. - The size of XCDR2 member parameters in mutable structs and unions is now correctly interpreted when the "length code" is 5, 6, or 7. - This is an optimization that OpenDDS doesn't serialize samples with, so this could only be an issue when dealing with samples from other DDS implementations. - DynamicDataImpl (DynamicData made by DynamicDataFactory that can be passed to DynamicDataWriter): - get_member_id_at_index now returns ids for members that haven't been initialized yet.

-1.6. v3.24.0
+1.5. v3.24.0